-For any irreducible perverse sheaf $\calF\in\calD^b(G)$ equivariant with respect to the adjoint action, $\Av_{U,\chi,!}\calF$ is an irreducible perverse sheaf or zero. \econj \sec{}{Proof of \reft{dickens}(1)} \ssec{}{Cleanness} Let $Z$ be an algebraic variety over $k$ and let $j:Z_0\to Z$ be an open embedding.
+Then for any irreducible perverse sheaf $\calF\in\calD^b(G)$ equivariant with respect to the adjoint action, $\Av_{U,\chi,!}\calF$ is an irreducible perverse sheaf or zero. \end{enumerate} \econj

+\sec{}{Proof of \reft{dickens}(1)} \ssec{}{Cleanness} Let $Z$ be an algebraic variety over $k$ and let $j:Z_0\to Z$ be an open embedding.
 We shall say that $\calG\in\calD^b(Z_0)$ is {\it clean with respect to $j$} if the natural map $j_!\calG\to j_*\calG$ is an isomorphism.